TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/LinkBrowser/LinkBrowserApi/Index.rst

 Tab registration
 ----------------

-LinkBrowser tabs are registered in page TSconfig like this:
+LinkBrowser tabs are registered in page `TSconfig`:pn: like this:

 .. code:: typoscript